dymmond/lilya/docs/en/docs/dependencies.md

 * **Override** behavior in testing or in specific sub-applications without changing core code.
 * **Compose** complex services by injecting one into another (e.g., a token provider that needs a client).

-Lilya’s lightweight DI makes these patterns straightforward, whether at the app level, include (module) level, or individual route level.
+Lilya's lightweight DI makes these patterns straightforward, whether at the app level, include (module) level, or individual route level.

 ---